Skip to main content

-Prospective employees who are citizens or residents of embargoed, sanctioned, or prohibited countries shall be discussed with the export control office as soon as possible.
-Such consultation may expedite handling of possible licensing requirements and can reduce possible delays in work participation by the prospective employee.
+Prospective employees who are citizens or residents of embargoed, sanctioned, or prohibited countries must be discussed with the export control office as soon as possible.
+Such consultation may expedite handling of possible licensing requirements, and can reduce possible delays or other challenges in work participation by the prospective employee (e.g., entity list affiliations) related to the Export Control Reform Act or the like.

-The United States Citizenship and Immigration Services requires employers to complete Part 6 of Form I-129, the “deemed export attestation”, for H-1B, H-1B1, L-1, or 0-1A non-immigrant worker visa applicants to affirm that the prospective employee covered by the visa request (1) will not be exposed to restricted technology/technical data that would require an export license; or (2) an export license will be obtained before that employee is given access to that information/technology.
+The United States Citizenship and Immigration Services requires employers to complete Part 6 of Form I-129, the export control attestation, for H-1B, H-1B1, L-1, or 0-1A non-immigrant worker visa applicants with respect to the technology or technical data that will be released or otherwise provided access to the prospective employee.

-In order to complete this attestation the applicant must first assess what technology/technical data the foreign national will need access to as a part of their work at the University.
+In order to complete this attestation the applicant must assess what resources such as technology or technical data that the foreign person will need access to as a part of their work at the university.

-If the items that the foreign national will be exposed to are (1) not military, space, or intelligence in nature, (2) freely available for purchase by the general public, and (3) contain no information related to the development, production or use of those products that is not included in all sales to the general public then it is likely that no license will be required.
-However, if an item is military in nature, or specifically designed, developed, configured, adapted, or modified for military application a license will always be required, including if the foreign national will be exposed to technical data related to the item.
-If an item is not primarily military in nature but the foreign national will have access to related information or data that is not available to the general public then a classification will have to be made on the Commerce Control List (CCL) to determine whether a license may be required.
+If the items that the foreign person will be exposed to are (1) not military, space, or intelligence in nature, (2) freely available for purchase by the general public, and (3) contain no information related to the development, production or use of those products that is not included in all sales to the general public then it is likely that no license will be required.
+However, if an item is military in nature, or specifically designed, developed, configured, adapted, or modified for military application a license will always be required, including if the foreign person will be exposed to technical data related to the item.
+If an item is not primarily military in nature but the foreign person will have access to related information or data that is not available to the general public then a classification will have to be made on the Commerce Control List (CCL) to determine whether a license may be required.
+Any entity list affiliations may pose other unique challenges.

 I-129 Checklist